Women in Economics: Veronique de Rugy

 Suiter: Your English is fabulous.
 In terms of language writing and speaking, a lot of that came from practice and development of skills on your own?

 Rugy: Yes.
 Well, not just on my own but I prepare a lot.
 So, I get so nervous about my English sometimes that I will just memorize entire talks just so I don’t have to worry about it.
 When the stakes are really high, I just basically memorize in a way that I think a lot of people just don’t have to do.
 I have worked actually with speech coaches several times in my career.
 When I was at AEI, I wrote a paper called “Is Port Security Spending Making Us Safer?”
 It was kind of bold because it was in like 2005 and I was at AEI which was obviously thinking that, you know, it was great, and that all Homeland Security spending could only increase safety.
 That paper was covered by 60 Minutes and I had an interview and basically, they couldn’t use any of my quotes, not one that I said, nothing, nothing.
 My English was just not good enough, I hadn’t prepared enough.
-I also remember giving a talk at a Cato even and where one of their donors came to me and he said, “You know, you have a lot of energy but I just can’t understand a word that you’re saying.”
+I also remember giving a talk at a Cato event and where one of their donors came to me and he said, “You know, you have a lot of energy but I just can’t understand a word that you’re saying.”

 Suiter: Oh my gosh.